-The Level 2B Processor applies an empirically based model function with a maximum likelihood estimator (MLE) to the set of backscatter measurements in each WVC.
-Using the sigma0 values, the azimuth angle, the incidence angle, and the polarization, the model function retrieves wind speed and direction solutions.
-The output may include as many as four potential wind vector solutions.
-These potential wind vector solutions are known as 'ambiguities'.
+The Level 2B Processor applies an empirically based model function to the set of backscatter measurements in each WVC.
+Using the sigma0 values, the azimuth angle, the incidence angle, the polarization and the model function, the Level 2B Processor generates a Maximum Likelihood Estimator (MLE) for a set of wind vector solutions.
+The Level 2B Product output may list as many as four of the most likely wind vector solutions for each wind vector cell.
+These potential solutions are known as 'ambiguities'.
 The ambiguity removal algorithm then determines which of the potential solutions best estimates the near surface wind conditions for each WVC.